Bill Ward (musician): Later career

 Before the full Black Sabbath reunion, Ward and the original Sabbath had reunited twice for short sets, first for Live Aid in 1985 and then at a Costa Mesa, California Ozzy Osbourne show on 15 November 1992.
 Sabbath, with Judas Priest singer Rob Halford replacing Ronnie James Dio who had recently left the band, opened the show for Osbourne.
-The Ozzy Osbourne band (Osbourne, Zakk Wylde, Mike Inez, Randy Castillo and John Sinclair) then did a full set before Osbourne was reunited with Iommi, Butler and Ward for four numbers.
+The Ozzy Osbourne band (Osbourne, Zakk Wylde, Mike Inez, Randy Castillo and John Sinclair) then did a full set before Osbourne was reunited with Iommi, Butler and Ward for four songs.

 Ward made a brief return to the band for a South American tour in 1994 with Tony Martin fronting, before finally rejoining the band for the two shows at the Birmingham NEC, England on 4 and 5 December 1997, which made up the Reunion album.
 When what was billed as the original line-up reunited for the Ozzfest tour in 1997, Mike Bordin played drums.

 Ward was forced to skip all but the last two Black Sabbath appearances in 1998 while he recovered from a heart attack suffered during the tour rehearsals that May.
 As the band rehearsed, Ward stopped and asked if he could lie down for a spell.
 He then asked for his assistant and informed the band that his arm had gone numb.
 Iommi and Butler then left for a short time, not knowing the severity of Ward's condition.
 Outside, they saw an ambulance pass but weren't aware what was happening.
 Upon returning to the rehearsal space a short time later, a frantic Osbourne informed them "Bill has had a heart attack!
 Bill has had a heart attack!"
 As was the case in 1980, he was replaced at short notice by Vinny Appice, although this time it was always intended to be a temporary absence for Ward, health permitting.

 In 2000, Ward participated in a partial Black Sabbath reunion of sorts, joining Iommi and Osbourne to record the track "Who's Fooling Who" for Iommi's first solo album.

 Since mid-2002, Ward has done a monthly internet-only radio show named Rock 50 on radio station WPMD from Cerritos College in California.
 Ward plays a variety of metal, hard rock, and some classic rock.